amoh-godwin/threads_image_viewer/article/thread.md

 First of before we are able to crawl the parent folder, the class will have to get access to the filename or the folder name.
-We pass the filename to it, when we initialise it,
+We pass the filename to it, when we initialize it,

 hence the code:
 ```python